 The Bury Schools Partnership have agreed a joint policy which stipulates that on the 8th unauthorised session (i.e. 4 days) a fixed penalty notice will be issued.

-Registration will begin once the drop off has happened.
-If your child is late and not present for registration then they will be marked as absent in the school register.
+The school gates will be locked at 9am and registration will begin.
+If your child is late and not present for registration, then they will be marked as absent in the school register.

 Being punctual and arriving on time is an essential life skill and one that is learnt from an early age.
 Arriving late does impact on the child’s education as they miss early morning work or the start of lessons.